egeeamu/voskhod/README.md

 ftp://ftp.ensembl.org/pub/current_fasta/
 for example ftp://ftp.ensembl.org/pub/current_fasta/danio_rerio/ncrna/Danio_rerio.GRCz10.ncrna.fa.gz

-If compressed, unpack your reference fasta file(s) in "failsafe_input" within the voskhod folder.
+If compressed, unpack your reference fasta file(s) in "fasta_ref_input" within the voskhod folder.
 For example
-> gzip -d Danio_rerio.GRCz10.cdna.all.fa.gz and put this in "failsafe_input"
+> gzip -d Danio_rerio.GRCz10.cdna.all.fa.gz and put this in "fasta_ref_input"

 Run the conversion script that converts the reference fasta into a SQlite database
 > python 01_cdna_formater_from_fasta.py -s SpeciesName